nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 you will find a file : data4mysql.sql
 This has all the create table SQL Scripts you will need as well as Sample Employee insert scripts
-You need to edit that and put your own employees there allocate the admin user id to one employee allocate the manager user id to another employee so that you can login to the system
+You need to edit that and put your own employees there allocate the admin user id to one employee allocate the manager user id to another employee so that you can login to the system.

-**To use the SQL scripts provided to generate the tables ** I recomend that you create a Shell script : **mysql-terminal**
+###To use the SQL scripts provided to generate the tables
+I recomend that you create a Shell script : **mysql-terminal**

 run the folowing command in the terminal:
     sudo nano /usr/bin/mysql-terminal